mahamanai/my-website/content/publication/Education-Labor/index.md

 #publication_short = "In *SITIS*"

 # Abstract and optional shortened version.
-abstract = "In a rigid labor market unable to absorb the expanding university educated labor force under the free public education policy, the Tunisian government relies heavily on expensive active labor market policy tools to aid university graduates as they transition from school to work.
-In this paper, I examine the disconnect between higher education and employment in Tunisia.
-Using a regression discontinuity design based on discontinuities in university admission scores, I compare two groups of university students who chose similar fields but different study tracks where one is perceived as better and is preferred to the second by all the students in the study, thus creating a clear sorting in ability.
-I find that going to a more preferred university program, increases the likelihood of using government job search services by 11 percent but does not cost more in average subsidies paid.
-As one would expect that the least able group is more likely to struggle to find a first job independently and to use the offered services, this finding suggests that the inadequacy of the labor market leads the most able group to take longer to find a first job." abstract_short = ""
+abstract = """
+I examine how university graduates use public employment services in Tunisia in terms of registration, internship programs participation and subsidies received.

+In a context where students submit rank-ordered lists to indicate their preferences, I look at students in the fields of science, technology, engineering and mathematics (STEM) who pursue their studies in two different tracks with one being more selective in terms of peer quality and prestige.
+The selective track ranks high and attracts students with high admission scores, whereas the non-selective track ranks lower and has students with lower admissions scores.

+Using a regression discontinuity design based on discontinuities in university admission scores, I find that getting into the selective track increases the likelihood of registration at the public employment agency after five years of university studies by 11 percentage points.

+Additional suggestive evidence shows that attending the selective track decreases the participation in the active labor market policy internship programs by 15 percentage points but does not cost more in average subsidies paid relative to the regular track.
+This suggests that the labor market is unable to quickly absorb the most able university graduates.
+"""
+abstract_short = "I highlight the inadequacy of postgraduate education and the labor market in Tunisia."

 # Is this a selected publication? (true/false)
 selected = true